Welsh Legends: Tom Pryce

 Read on as we take a look at the little known Pryce’s career, legacy and highlight what marked him out as being a true Welsh Legend.

 Pryce was awarded a prize F3 drive for 1972 where he was expected to compete against an all star field consisting of future superstars, including the 1976 World Champion James Hunt.
-Despite such strong opposition, he dominated the opening races of the championship to the point where his rivals falsely accused him of running an illegal car.
+Despite such strong opposition, he dominated the opening race of the championship at Brands Hatch to the point where his rivals falsely accused him of running an illegal car.

-Future McLaren boss, Ron Dennis, was running the Token Racing Team.
-He recognised Pryce’s talent, offering a seat and promoting the Welshman to the sports premier series just five years after he sat in a racing car for the first time.
-Pryce made his F1 debut at the 1974 Belgian Grand Prix where he qualified a creditable 20th in noncompetitive machinery.
+Future McLaren boss, Ron Dennis, was running an F2 team at the time and recognised Pryce’s talent.
+Pryce justified Dennis’ faith, putting in a number of impressive performances which led to him being given a drive with the Token Racing Team in Formula 1; just five years after he had sat in a racing car for the first time.
+He made his F1 debut at the 1974 Belgian Grand Prix where he qualified a creditable 20th in noncompetitive machinery.

 He was refused entry to the Monaco race that year on account of his inexperience, but secured a drive in the supporting F3 race which he promptly won by over 20 seconds so as to prove a point to the organisers.
 This performance was enough to secure a graduation…